Platform-OS/pos-module-core/README.md

 %}
 ```

-The example build command will generate uuid if not provided in params, will initiate the field c__score (c stands for cache) with 0 and will ensure that the title provided to the command is downcased.
+This example build command sets up initial data, generates a UUID if not provided in params, and initializes the `c__score` (cache score) to zero.
+It also converts the title to lowercase.

-### Check
+### Check Stage

+In the check stage, you **validate the inputs** to ensure they meet the required criteria, such as field presence, uniqueness, and proper formatting.

-This is the place where you validate the input - for example, you ensure all required fields are provided, check uniqueness, check the format of the input, etc. This always returns a hash with two keys - `valid` being either `true` or `false`, and if `false` - `errors` with details of why validation has failed.
+The results from this stage are always returned in a hash with two keys: `valid`, which can be either `true` or `false`, and if `false`, an `errors` key that provides details on why the validation failed.

-The core module has already quite a few [built-in validators](#validators).
+The core module comes equipped with several [built-in validators](#validators) to streamline these validations.

-Example `app/lib/commands/dummy/check.liquid`:
+Here’s an example of what a check operation might look like in `app/lib/commands/dummy/check.liquid`:

 ```liquid
 {% liquid